Connecting Transmission Corridors (ConCord) Initiative

 • Increase public recognition of potential benefits of electric transmission infrastructure.

-• Enable a broad platform and network that shares credible and useful information about public, community, and environmental benefits from physical transmission infrastructure and the surrounding corridors.
+• Enable a broad platform and network that shares credible and useful information about public, local, and environmental benefits from physical transmission infrastructure and the surrounding corridors.

 • Expand and extend potential powerline corridor benefits into current and future transmission development.